Still Learning Balance After 50 (What’s Working So Far)

-Last month, I woke up on the wrong side of the bed—literally grumpy, physically uncomfortable, feeling uprooted about where to focus my energies.
+Last month, I woke up on the wrong side of the bed.
+Literally grumpy, physically uncomfortable, and feeling uunsure about where to focus my energies.
 Should I be in Japan or considering returning to the UK to help my Dad?
-We all have these chapters when our internal compass seems slightly off.
+We all have these chapters and heavy thoughts when our internal compass seems off.

-By evening, finding balance through unexpected solitude, covered in mosquito bites but satisfied by accomplishment, I’d completely forgotten which side of the bed I’d woken up on.
+By the evening, after working alone unexpectedly, yet covered in mosquito bites but happy with the work, I’d completely forgotten which side of the bed I’d woken up on.

-Perhaps that’s the first thing to understand about balance after 50: it’s not something you achieve and hold forever.
-It’s the daily, sometimes moment-by-moment dance of adjustment, discovering what you actually need versus what you think you should need.
+Maybe that’s the first thing to understand about balance after 50: it’s not always something you achieve and keep repeating.
+It’s the daily, sometimes moment-by-moment adjustment of what you need at the time.

 The Myth of Perfect Balance (And What Actually Works)

-For most of our first 50 years, we believed in the juggling act—keeping all the plates spinning perfectly.
-Family, career, social obligations, health goals, financial pressures.
+For most of our first 50 years, we believed in the juggling act of keeping all the plates spinning perfectly.
+Family, career, social obligations, health goals, and financial pressures.
 But what if balance in the second half of life isn’t about maintaining that frantic pace?

 What if it’s about learning which plates to let go of?